OpenADP/openadp/README.md

 allow.

 The only RPC provided for registration is `RegisterVault`.
-All communication with OpenADP servers is via gRPC, tunneled over Noise-KK, tunneled over TLS.
+All communication with OpenADP servers is via gRPC, tunneled over Noise-NK, tunneled over TLS.

 ### Recovery